aitor1717/stripify/readme.md

     The final dataset comes from an older heavy user who frequenty listens to extensive playlists made by friends.
 The wrapped results were coherent.
 The forgotten One-Week Obsessions results were quite good.
 The recommendations presented a bug; they remained the same as in sample #2.
 The user didn't care for recommendations either way as they interact with the app via playlists as radio stations.

-    The overall results wqere mediocre but I am actually satisfied with this project as it's my first incursion into LLM API calls.
+The overall results were mediocre but I'm satisfied with this project as it's my first incursion into LLM API calls.
 I closed it and left it as is to explore what became a small local modular self-building LLM agent.
 You can see the WIP [here](https://pages.github.com/aitor1717/pau_pau)